WindfallInc/Woodpecker/README.md

 ```
 **Creating a new component**

-Views->components house all front end component html.
+Views->components house all front end component code.

-Views->dashboard->components house all backend component html.
+Views->dashboard->components house all backend component code.

 Within the database, add a new 'component' and set its 'type' to template.

 ## Updating
 After your composer update, to finalize your upgrade
 ``` shell
 php artisan vendor:publish --tag=update --force
 ```